PSkot/markdown-cv-dk/index.md

 <img src="Skof.jpg">

+## Summary
+My name is Peter.
+I am currently employed as a Data Scientist at the international consumer lending company, 4finance.
+I am a highly self-driven individual with a flair and interest for advanced analytics.
+Until now, my approach has mostly been statistical, although I have recently become more acquanted with Machine Learning methodologies, which I intend to explore further.<br/>
+In addition, I have started to dive a bit into software programming as well, currently taking a mathematical software programming course at the Danish Technical University (DTU).<br/>
+Apart from my professional profile, I am much into playing music, running as well as spending time with friends and family.

 ## Work Experience

 `2016 -`
 __Data Scientist, 4finance__ <br/>
-4finance is an international consumer lending company.
+4finance is an international consumer lending company.<br/>
-<br/>As Data Scientist I carry the primary responsibility,  along with our regional CRO, in analyzing, managing and developing the risk/underwriting strategy
-for our two consumer lending products, VIVUS.DK and Zaplo.dk.
+As Data Scientist I carry the primary responsibility,  along with our regional CRO, in analyzing, managing and developing the risk/underwriting strategy for our two consumer lending products, VIVUS.DK and Zaplo.dk.
+<br/><br/>

 `2016 - 2016`
 __Trainee, GroupM__<br/>
 As an analyst trainee in GroupM, I was assisting with data preparation and partly assisting with sales modelling, Mostly based on regression analysis.
+<br/><br/>

 `2014 - 2016`
 __Assistance in Finance, 4finance__<br/>